soniabrami/toddmotto.github.io/_posts/2013-03-12-building-an-html5-responsive-menu-with-media-queries-javascript.md

 }
 {% endhighlight %}

 And that's it.
-JavaScript and mobile performance is amazing, no lagging/juttering as the navigation menu is opened or closed, and we've successfuly created a great foundation to extend a responsive navigation menu for any project.
+JavaScript and mobile performance is amazing, no lagging/juttering as the navigation menu is opened or closed, and we've successfully created a great foundation to extend a responsive navigation menu for any project.

 The great thing about mobile is they also interpret hover as a touch method, which means if you wanted to add hover capabilities to another nested menu (just like a secondary nested dropdown you could get away with using :hover pseudo selectors to display the nested content).